Drivers with interstate licences

 Read more about getting your learner driver licence in the ACT.

-- get a licence history from the state or territory that issued the learner licence:
+You will need to provide a licence history from the state or territory that issued your learner licence:

 - NSW: www.transport.nsw.gov.au